 Knoxville neighborhoods battle to see who has the best decorations, and the entire community gets involved in the season’s activities.

 5. Union City

 Located in northwest Tennessee, Union City has a quaint downtown decorated with festive lights, and in town, it has Discovery Park America.
-It is an incredible museum by day but when the sun goes down, the Let It Glow light show begins with over one million synchronized lights sparkling to Christmas songs.
-The entire 50 acres for the heritage park provide a drive-thru light show.
+It is an incredible museum by day, but when the sun goes down, the Let It Glow light show begins with over one million synchronized lights sparkling to Christmas songs.
+The entire 50 acres of the heritage park provide a drive-thru/walk-thru light show.

 New this year is the addition of the Wonders of Light Walking Trail along the scenic Riverwalk nature trail.
 It features 20 new light displays some standing more than 25 feet tall.
-Tennessee’s top attraction, Dollywood, flips the switch for its five million sparkling lights display on November 6.
+Tennessee’s top attraction, Dollywood, flips the switch for its 6-million sparkling light display in early November.
 Its celebration, Smoky Mountain Christmas, has been named the “Best Christmas Event” in the Smoky Mountains and runs till January 1.

 A Christmas light show, stories told on stage, and the “Merry & Bright” fireworks display synchronized to Christmas tunes make this one of the merriest events in Tennessee.

 Pigeon Forge also hosts a 2,000-square-foot complex known as The Incredible Christmas Place.
 Inside you will find more holiday cheer and decor than you can imagine.
 Santa’s Haus has photo-ops, ornament making, arts and crafts, cookie decorating, storytime with Santa, and more.